Male arms filling a clear glass with water at a clean, modern kitchen sink.

 • How do water systems make decisions?

-• How do water systems navigate risk and why are some more resilient than others?
+• What explains why some water systems are more resilient than others?

 Research Spotlight